-The inspection was facilitated by the DI, who is a Consultant in Hepato-Pancreatic-Biliary (HPB) surgery and Organ Retrieval and Liver Transplant Surgeon, the Head of Quality and Licensing (PD), Transplant Coordinator (PD), Theatre Senior Sister (PD), Lead Nurse in HPB, and an Organ Perfusion Practitioner.
-The inspection team also held discussions with an Associate Professor in Infection regarding the testing activities, and the Consultant Ophthalmologist involved in the end use of amniotic membrane.
+The inspection was facilitated by the DI, Persons Designated (PDs) and staff involved with activities under the licence.
 Some of the policies, procedures and documents relating to the licensable activities were reviewed prior to the inspection by the inspection team.
-A review of documentation was also carried out on-site which included records relating to equipment servicing, vessel fridge temperatures, staff training and competency, and agreements.
+A review of documentation was also carried out on-site which included records relating to equipment servicing, ambient and freezer temperature logs, staff training and competency.

-Round table discussions with the establishment's staff covered topics such as training and competency, record management, risk assessments, governance meetings, agreements, reported incidents, recall, change controls and audits.
+Round table discussions with the establishment's staff covered a review of the CAPAs implemented from the findings of the last inspection and topics related to governance and quality systems, such as training and competency, record management, risk assessments, governance meetings, incidents, recall, change controls and audits.

-Report sent to DI for factual accuracy: 19 July 2022
+Report sent to DI for factual accuracy: 07 September 2022